Hunt for suspect as one death reported in Washington shooting

 The Richland Police warn that the store is still an “active scene” while they hunt for a suspect, who they say should be considered “armed and dangerous.”

+“The safety of our citizens remains of utmost concern.
+The Richland Police Department is actively looking for the suspect,” the department wrote on its Facebook page on Monday afternoon.
+“The suspect left the store and it is undetermined if he left on foot or in a vehicle.
+One person has died and another is in the hospital with injuries.
+The suspect has been described as a middle aged white male.
+Photos have been distributed.
+He is believed to be armed and dangerous.”

-Police have told local news station KEPR that a white male fired multiple shots inside the store, killing one person and wounding another.
+Police have confirmed that a white male fired multiple shots inside the store, killing one person and wounding another.

 Medics as well as numerous police officers are now on the scene at the Fred Meyer store, while multiple local schools have temporarily locked down for security purposes.